How To Use The Metro In Mexico City

 • Women and kids under 12 can use designated carriages on both the Metro and MetroBus:

-From 7 am until 9 am heading into the centre and from 5 pm until 8 pm heading out of the centre is best avoided.
+The rush hour in Mexico City runs from about 7 am until 9.30 am and is something to be avoided at all costs.
 The queues to get on the trains can be 10 deep.
 It just becomes one manic scrum.

 • Watch your pockets and belongings.